MaheepChaudhary/Transformer-from-Scratch/Readme.md

 *[It is advicable to view the figure on a big screen if not, then to be zoomed out, to know the nitty-gritties of the figure.]*

+**NOTE:** Only the unique components of the model are explained below.
+Common elements, such as multi-head attention, if repeated in the decoder, will not be explained again.

 ## 🧿 Positional Encoding: